 Instructions

-- Preheat the oven to 375°F (190°C) and line a muffin tin with paper liners or grease with non-stick spray.
+- Preheat oven to 375°F and line a muffin tin with paper liners.

-- Bake for 25 minutes, or until the tops are golden and a toothpick inserted into the center of a muffin comes out clean.
+- Bake for 20–25 minutes, or until a toothpick inserted into the center comes out clean or with a few moist crumbs.

-- Let the muffins cool in the pan for 5 minutes before transferring to a wire rack to cool completely.
+- Let muffins cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.

 Notes